-In the first week of the Y10 program students are taken to Troodos camp with their tutors and Head of Year to spend a couple of days looking at the expectations of the school for their GCSE studies, building ambition and teamwork through a variety of challenges and workshops.
+Early on in Y10 students are taken to Troodos camp with their tutors and Head of Year to spend a couple of days looking at the expectations of the school for their GCSE studies, building ambition and teamwork through a variety of challenges and workshops.
 This is an incredibly useful experience and you will be informed about it towards the end of Y9 or during the induction process at the start of Y10.